 Not only will this help you optimize your marketing investments and lead generation capabilities, but it can also help optimize your relationship with Sales.

 When you have specific reasons to back up why you’re investing budgets in a certain way (which they may or may not agree with), they are more likely to support your decisions.

-If nothing else, the human interactions of a Sales-Marketing huddle show that you’re actively seeking input from Sales to help serve them better and not allocating your budget and resources in a vacuum.
+If nothing else, the human interactions of a Sales-Marketing huddle to close the loop show that you’re actively seeking input from Sales to help serve them better and not allocating your budget and resources in a vacuum.